jbenninghoff/cluster-validation/README.md

 Step 4 : Evaluate Raw Disk Performance
 --------------------------------------
-Use the iozone utility to test disk performance.
+Use the iozone benchmark to test disk performance.
 This process is destructive to disks that are tested, so make sure that sure that you have not installed MapR nor have any needed data on those spindles.
 The script as shipped will ONLY list out the